-Subverted at the end of Game of Thrones Season 3; Ramsay Snow/Bolton eats a sausage in a decidedly suggestive manner, but there is nothing erotic about it for two reasons: 1.
-The eater is not exactly unattractive, but is extremely creepy-looking.
-2. The man he's eating in front of had his penis and/or his testicles cut off in a previous episode by the eater, making it yet another round of psychological torture.
+Game of Thrones: Subverted at the end of Season 3; Ramsay Snow eats a sausage in a decidedly suggestive manner, but there is nothing erotic about it for two reasons: 1) The eater is not exactly unattractive, but is extremely creepy-looking, and 2) the man he's eating in front of had his penis and/or his testicles cut off in a previous episode by the eater, making it yet another round of psychological torture.

 Escape The Fate's "Situations" video.
 Actually, the whole thing's really three minutes and thirty-two seconds of Fanservice, but one digresses.

 German punk rock-and-misc band "Die Ärzte" dedicated an entire song — "Die Banane" — to the plight of a man who loses his composure and ruins a romantic dinner when his date decides to have a banana for dessert.

 There was that Pussycat Dolls music video with one of the girls not just eating an ice cream cone suggestively, but rubbing it all over her face.

 The song "Hot Dog (watch me eat)" by the Detroit Cobras is entirely about this, and not even subtly either!

 Played spectacularly, hilariously straight (well, kinda) in the Bloodhound Gang's video for "Foxtrot Uniform Charlie Kilo."
 Ditto the cover of Use Your Fingers.